 Hills is committed to creating a diverse workplace that is fair and flexible, promotes personal and professional growth and enables employees to enhance their contribution to Hills by drawing from their different backgrounds, skills, and experience.
-The Board has adopted a Diversity Policy which requires Hills to embrace differences in backgrounds, qualifications and experiences and differences in approach and viewpoints.
+The Board has adopted a Diversity Policy as disclosed on the Company's website, to embrace differences in backgrounds, qualifications and experiences and differences in approach and viewpoints.
 It includes characteristics such as gender, age, ethnicity, cultural background, language, disability, and other areas of potential difference.

-The Diversity Policy also requires the setting of specific gender diversity objectives and a range of measures to determine achievement of those objectives.
-The objectives and measures are assessed annually by the Board and the Nomination and Remuneration Committee.
+The Diversity Policy requires the setting of specific gender diversity objectives and a range of measures to determine achievement of those objectives.
+The Board and the Nomination and Remuneration Committee annually assess the objectives and measures.